LeaYeh/highDimClustering/alg_note/research_record.md

 * not only hard to compute but hard to find relationship:
 > traditional similarity measures as used in conventional clustering algorithms are usually not meaningful
+> For example, as the number of dimensions tend to infinity the distance between any two points in the dataset converges.
+This means the maximum distance and minimum distance between any two points of your dataset will be the same.

 > The concept of distance becomes less precise as the number of dimensions grows, since the distance between any two points in a given dataset converges.
 The